 Ritz Cracker Cookies are a timeless, effortless, crazy delicious sweet and salty treat that are a must for tailgating, birthday parties, cookie exchanges, and holidays.

 Add Ritz Cracker Cookies to the list of recipes I have no control around.
 Surely, you’ve made them a million times too, right?
 Holy smokes are they not the best???
+Why we love them:

 - They’re kid-friendly and don’t require any difficult kitchen skills.
 So have your kids or grandkids help you make them!